saurav-prasad/Sociol/README.md

 # Sociol

-A sociol media app made using the MERN stack.
-Sociol app is a blend of LinkedIn and Instagram with all the required functionality required for a social media app.
+Sociol is a social media application developed using the MERN stack.
+This unique platform seamlessly integrates features from both LinkedIn and Instagram, offering users a comprehensive blend of professional networking and visual content sharing.
+Sociol encompasses all the essential functionalities expected from a social media app, providing a dynamic and engaging experience for users.

 ## Live demo